-Kimberlee C. Drapkin, a member of our compensation committee, served as Graphite's President, interim Chief Executive Officer and director prior to the Merger.
+Following the Merger, the members of our compensation committee were Frederic Guerard, Kimberlee C. Drapkin and Shelley Thunen.
+None of the members of our compensation committee has ever been an executive officer or employee of the Company, other than Ms. Drapkin who served as interim President and Chief Executive Officer of Graphite, and an employee of Graphite, until immediately prior to the consummation of the Merger.
 None of our executive officers currently serve, or has served during the last completed fiscal year, on the compensation committee or board of directors of any other entity that has one or more executive officers that serves as a member of the board of directors or our compensation committee.
-See the section titled "Certain Relationships, Related Party and Other Transactions" for information about related party transactions involving members of our compensation committee or their affiliates.